Maksym Spodyriev: 2021–2022 season

 Kaliszek/Spodyriev began the new season on the Grand Prix at 2021 Skate America, where they finished eighth.
 They withdrew from several other events, including the 2021 Rostelecom Cup, before winning the Polish national title again.
 They were named to the Polish Olympic team for the second time and then competed at the 2022 European Championships, finishing fourteenth.

 Competing at the 2022 Winter Olympics in the dance event, Kaliszek/Spodyriev were fifteenth in the rhythm dance.
 Kaliszek fell at the end of their program, as a result of which they placed last in the free dance and dropped to seventeenth overall.

 Following Vladimir Putin's invasion of Ukraine, Spodyriev's native country, Kaliszek and Spodyriev's club welcomed many refugee Ukrainian skaters, notably fellow ice dancers Oleksandra Nazarova and Maksym Nikitin.
 The duo were scheduled to compete at the 2022 World Championships, but withdrew after a positive COVID test.

 On July 16, they announced their retirement from competitive figure skating.

+Partnership with Awny Farajallah

+2026-2027 season

+In August 2026, it was announced that Spodyriev had come out of retirement, and would skate for Egypt with Sophia Awny Farajallah.
+They are slated to begin their season at the 2026 CS Lombardia Trophy.